-GBCI’s EDGE Technical Workshop is now available online on-demand in English for only $150, with multiple videos, quizzes, and a practical exercise.
-On-demand training allows you to learn at your own pace, whenever and wherever you like.
-The workshop is also available occasionally live in-person.
+GBCI’s EDGE Technical Workshop is also available online, on-demand in English or Spanish for only $150.
+The workshop includes multiple videos, quizzes and a practical exercise.
+Learn at your own pace, whenever and wherever you like.

 Are you a current EDGE Expert and want to also become an EDGE Auditor?
 Here is what you need to know about the process.

 Acceptable construction industry roles: